Elliot Rodger: Santa Barbara

-Rodger began to believe the only way he would get a girlfriend was to get rich.
-He bought lottery tickets for the Mega Millions jackpot in June 2012, but he did not win.
-Rodger started to amass funds for his planned attack, saving up to $5,000 to buy supplies.
+Rodger began to buy lottery tickets for the Mega Millions jackpot in June 2012, but he did not win.
+He began saving money for his planned attacks (eventually saving up to $5,000) to buy supplies, money he had saved from gifts from his grandparents and the $500 monthly allowance from his father.
 The following month, while walking alone in a park, he saw college students playing kickball.
 Rodger was overwhelmed with envy when seeing blonde women interacting with men; he purchased a Super Soaker and filled it with orange juice.
 He returned to the park, yelled at the students and sprayed them.

-In August 2012, Rodger's father gave him The Secret by Rhonda Byrne, a self-help book that promotes the law of attraction.
-Motivated by its principles, Rodger spent a month meditating in his bedroom, imagining himself walking through a park alongside a beautiful woman.
-The following month, Rodger broke his laptop computer in rage after failing to win a $120 million Mega Millions jackpot.
-While traveling to Oxnard the next day to purchase a replacement laptop, he visited a shooting range to learn how to use a firearm, believing his "Day of Retribution" was now possible.
+In August 2012, months after Rodger's father gave him The Secret by Rhonda Byrne—a self-help book that promotes the law of attraction—in February of that year, Rodger spent a month meditating in his bedroom, imagining himself walking through a park with a beautiful woman.
+He also drove to Malibu, where he imagined himself becoming wealthy and attracting women.
+The following month, after failing to win a $120 million Mega Millions jackpot, Rodger trashed his room and ended up spilling his wine on his laptop which permanently destroyed it.
+While traveling to Oxnard the following day to purchase a replacement, Rodger visited a shooting range to learn how to use a firearm.